acook95/Buoy-Project/README.md

 ToDo:

-Why is the average temp in Dec 2010 SO low??

 Move the YY to YYYY code up so that we can deal with 1988:2018 (eg)

 Display the regression slope and t-score for each month.